-This review has been a long one in the making and thanks to Andrew and the team at MusicTeck for walking with me every step of this long journey.
+This review of the Maestro V2 has been a long one in the making and thanks to Andrew and the team at MusicTeck for walking with me every step of this long journey.
 Unique Melody was, of course, the first ever custom I put money down after hearing a demo of the Merlin back in 2011.
 It was the moment that I felt IEM’s had hit the mark in terms of competing with headphones.
 It is still with me today and still a very competitive CIEM for the price.

 However, 5 years in IEMs is like 5 dog years, things move very fast indeed.
 We are now hitting 18 drivers, multiple DD hybrids and ever more fantastic CIEM packages and designs.
 The whole CIEM scene has really exploded.